-Truett McConnell University is now celebrating 70 years for this college founded in 1946.
-This private Christian liberal arts and sciences university, offers baccalaureate and master’s degrees.
+Truett McConnell University was founded in 1946 and is a private Christian liberal arts and sciences university, offering baccalaureate and master’s degrees.
 The campus has over 417 acres and continues to expand while keeping it’s unique history on establishing a school to educate ministers.
 The Cofer Library keeps a collection of over 950 volumes that encompasses hundreds of years of Baptist history.

 Historical Courthouse was constructed with handmade bricks in 1859 and is listed on the National Register of Historic Places.
 Today the White County History Museum is located in the old courthouse and houses artifacts that depict life in the North Georgia mountains for the past 150 years.

-Downtown Square take a stroll around the square with quaint shops, stores, and restaurants.
-This is wonderful place to sip at a Soda Fountain, browse for antiques, shop for outdoor gear, home décor, local crafts, sweet treats or homemade goods.
-Eat by the Creek at Creekside Deli downtown restaurants meals are made with fresh local ingredients from farms in the area.
+Downtown take a stroll around the square with quaint shops, stores, and restaurants.
+This is wonderful place to shop for antiques, outdoor gear, home décor, local crafts, sweet treats or homemade goods.
+Just outside the square area be sure to shop at Kim’s Consignments, Reflections Mall, & Mt Yonah’s Book Exchange.
+Eat by the Creek at Creekside Deli for meals that are made with farm fresh local ingrediants.

-Wine, Brews, Pubs, & Coffee – Raise a glass to “locally made” with a visit to one of the unique wineries, pubs, or craft brewery in the Cleveland area.
-The rolling hills and sandy soil provide the perfect setting and climate for vineyards.
-Enjoy mead and coffee tastings at Jumpin Goat Coffee Roasters while enjoying breathtaking views of Mt.
-Yonah.
+Wine, Brews, Pubs, & Coffee – Raise a glass to “locally made” with a visit to one of the unique wineries, pubs, craft brewery, meads, and coffee.
+Rolling hills & soil provide the perfect climate for vineyards.

 Mt.
 Yonah is an iconic landmark that people admire for it’s grandeur.
 “Yonah” is the Cherokee word for Bear, and the mountain was considered to be a spiritual and sacred power point to the Native Americans.
 Mt.
 Yonah is 3,166 ft. in elevation and the top of the cliffs of this granite monolith were once used as a ceremonial site.
-Just off Hwy.
-75 north of Cleveland shop at The Rustic Shoppe for unique treasures or see the Historic Train and visit Mt.
-Yonah Book Exchange & Southern Fried Vinyl Record Store.
 Stay at Gabby’s Cabins for the weekend and relax by the creek.

-Gold Mining & Outdoor Adventure – As the Gold Rush started in the late 1820’s in White County many people still look today for gold and gemstones.
-There’s a lot of panning that still goes on in the North Georgia like Gold ‘n Gem Grubbin where you can pan for gold by the river.
-Other outdoor recreational activities like kayaking, rafting, or canoeing can be done on the Chattahoochee River with Wildwood Outfiiters.
+Gold Mining & Outdoor Adventure As the Gold Rush started in the late 1820’s in White County many people still look today for gold and gemstones.
+There’s a lot of panning like Duke’s Creek & Outpost Gold & Gems that still goes on in the North Georgia where you can pan for gold.
+Other outdoor recreational activities like kayaking, rafting, or canoeing can be done on the Chattahoochee River with Wildwood Outfiitters.

 Babyland General is the home of the Cabbage Patch Kids®.
 This is where Xavier Roberts created the first soft-sculpture babies that started worldwide history.
 Quilted dolls soon formed “Little People” which evolved into Babyland General.
 Today this 70,000 sq. ft. building is located on 96 acres off Hulsey Rd.